 2020-21 Updates with Respect to Complying with the OSHA PEL for Silica

 Employers have needed to be in compliance with all requirements of the OSHA PEL for silica dust standards by June 23, 2018.
 Upcoming dates and regulations include the following:

 - Employers must offer medical surveillance to employees exposed at or above the action level for 30 or more days a year starting on June 23, 2020.
 (As of June 23, 2018, employers must offer medical surveillance to employees exposed above the PEL for 30 or more days a year)

 - Hydraulic fracturing operations in the oil and gas industry must implement dust controls to limit exposures to the new PEL by June 23, 2021.

 The Bottom Line

 The 2016 OSHA Silica Dust Permissible Exposure Limit (or OSHA PEL) reduces silica dust exposure from 250 to 50 micrograms per cubic meter of air.
-Expect new tools and accessories, like Bosch’s Speed Clean Bits, and preventative measures to make their way to safety managers and job sites soon.
+Expect new tools and accessories, like hollow core drill bits, and preventative measures to continue their expansion on the jobsite.